A cocktail of chemical reaction networks and mathematical epidemiology tools for positive ODE stability problems: Generalization of the NGM theorem: Boundary-face invariance forces for positive ODEs

 \beD [ME siphon-faces] We will call faces where the Jacobian $J_x$ admits a regular splitting ME siphon-faces. \eeD

-Since the DFE-face (we recall that the DFE-face is the intersection of all the invariant faces) is a ME siphon-face for all the ME models we know, we ask: \beO [is the DFE face always a ME siphon-face?]
-Prove or disprove that the Jacobian $J_x$ admits always a \regS\ on the DFE face. \eeO
+Since the DFE-face (we recall that the DFE-face is the intersection of all the invariant faces) is a ME siphon-face for all the ME models we know, and in fact, we proposed in \cite{AABH25} to adopt this as one of the conditions for defining ME models, we ask now to replace this existence assumption by more explicit conditions: \beO [conditions for the DFE face to admit a regular splitting] Provide conditions for the Jacobian $J_x$ to admit a \regS\ on the DFE face. \eeO